Welcome

 Revision Tip

-When analysing a statutory interpretation problem for SQE1, consider all the rules.
-Start with the literal rule.
-If it leads to a sensible result consistent with the Act's likely purpose, it may be applied.
-If it leads to absurdity, consider the golden rule.
-If the Act aims to remedy a specific prior defect in the law, consider the mischief rule.
-Use the purposive approach particularly where the Act's overall objective is clear, or where EU/HRA compatibility is relevant.
-Justify your choice of approach.
+When analysing a statutory interpretation problem for SQE1, consider all interpretive approaches.
+Start with the literal rule: if it produces a sensible, just result and aligns with the Act’s likely purpose, it may be applied.
+If it leads to absurdity, the golden rule may be used.
+If the Act plainly addresses a historical defect in the law, the mischief rule will be relevant.
+The purposive approach is especially significant for legislation derived from or influenced by EU law, devolution settlements, or human rights considerations.
+Always justify your choice of interpretation and recognise the boundaries to judicial law-making, especially where Parliament’s language is unambiguous.

 Exam Warning